 EASY BANANA BREAD RECIPE with Peanut Butter Glaze makes me think that I might just be able to bake after all!
-Anyone can make Simple Banana Bread and today is the day!
+Even if you think you don’t know how to make banana bread, anyone can make Simple Banana Bread and today is the day!
 That salted peanut butter banana bread glaze takes the cake, literally!
-This Banana Bread is something your family will crave and request time and time again.
+This Easy Banana Bread is something your family will crave and request time and time again.
 The ultimate easy bread recipe.

-Can you believe I’m 35 years old and have never made banana bread?!
+This Easy Banana Bread Recipe is exactly what I need.
+Can you believe I’m 35 years old and I didn’t know how to make banana bread?!
 I can believe it…I didn’t boil water until age 30…but still.
-I’m a little shocked that I’ve had this site for 5 years and never made banana bread.
+I’m a little shocked that I’ve had this site for 5 years and never made a simple banana bread.
 So let’s skip all the regular recipes and go straight to THE BEST shall we?

 Now that we’ve discussed the bread, let’s talk about that Salted Peanut Butter Glaze.
 It’s almost an icing…but thin enough to be a glaze.
-I am IN LOVE with it.
+I am IN LOVE with this peanut butter banana bread combo.
 There’s something about peanut butter and bananas that are a match made in heaven.
-Next time I might add in some chocolate chips because I live life on the edge.
+Next time I might add in some chocolate chips…because I like to live life on the edge.

 Now that I typed that I’m craving it like you wouldn’t believe.
 Banana Bread is just BEGGING to be smothered in peanut butter glaze.
 I mean, that’s my dream as well.
-Good on you, Simple Banana Bread.
+Good on you, Peanut Butter Banana Bread.

 Bananas are easier to mash (and therefore easier to quickly incorporate into a smooth batter), sweeter, and smell stronger when they are overripe.
 That makes bananas that you might not want to eat for breakfast PERFECT for baking.
 If your banana has turned black, however, it’s time to throw it in the trash.
 Use up those bananas before its too late! (hint hint)